Living in halls of residence is an easy way to make new friends and get to know fellow students from a range of different AUB courses.

 You must have firmly accepted an offer to study at AUB before you are able to apply for a room in halls of residence.

-The rent per week is detailed on the individual halls pages and is paid termly in advance; full information of this will be included in the offer details sent to students when the rooms are allocated.
+The rent per week is detailed on the individual halls pages and is paid termly in advance.
 Rents are inclusive of all bills.
-The tenancy agreements are fixed term tenancies and students cannot move out without finding another student to take their place.
+The tenancy agreements are fixed-term tenancies and students cannot move out without finding another student to take their place.

 AUB complies with the UUK/Guild HE and ANUK codes of practice for student accommodation.
 The UUK/Guild HE and ANUK codes were developed specifically for educational establishments.